shakfu/pychuck/README.md

 # pychuck

-Towards a python wrapper for the chuck language
+Towards a python (nanobind) wrapper for the chuck language